Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What is the official extent of the carrier’s responsibility for goods?

-Pursuant to Article 8:381 of the Civil Code, the carrier in a contract of carriage under a bill of lading must exercise reasonable care before and at the start of a voyage to:
+Pursuant to Article 8:381 of the Civil Code, the carrier in a contract of carriage under a bill of lading must exercise due diligence, before and at the commencement of a voyage to:

 - make the vessel seaworthy;